Hello friends,

-Hope you’re all keeping well!
 It’s been on my mind for some time to put together an independent gift guide to Edinburgh and since we’re on the run-up to Christmas, I figured what better time to finally get around to it.
 I don’t know about you but I come across so many lovely brands on a nearly daily basis yet when an occasion arises to buy a gift, I often draw a blank.
-So, I have filled this guide with a variety of my personal recommendations from certain Edinburgh streets to peruse, gift shops, and a gift guide.
+So, I have filled this guide with a few recommendations from Edinburgh's Indie Streets and local maker stores to an under £30 gift guide.

 On a final note, as hard as I try, this guide will never fully encompass all of Edinburgh's wonderful small businesses so if I’ve missed out your favourite business or haven’t mentioned your favourite maker, please do include them in the comments section!